 Nothing supercharges lead generation and sales quite like social proof.
 One study published in the Wall Street Journal noted that social proof was more influential in changing behavior than the prospect of saving money.

-Content Marketing Leaders Spill on Using Testimonials Effectively
+Content Marketing Leaders Spill on Using Customer Testimonials Effectively

 First, the wrong way (and what everybody tends to screw up).
 Whatever you do, do not put your testimonials on a dedicated testimonials page.
 It’s tantamount to hiding your best credibility indicators in a section of the site where no one ever visits.
 Think about it: when was the last time you ever clicked on a testimonials page?